-- 1. the purchase and sale agreement for Tidewater to acquire the PGR from Energy Inc. (now Cenovus) (see "General Development of the Business Three Year History"); - 2. the Registration Rights Agreement dated May 20, 2020 among Tidewater and the Birch Hill Investor Group, providing, amongst other things, the Birch Hill Investor Group with certain demand and piggy-back registration rights for the resale of Common Shares held by the Birch Hill Investor Group, including that such rights shall commence from and after March 1, 2021.
-The Birch Hill Investor Group currently has certain demand rights as a result of the filing of a base shelf on October 6, 2022. (see "General Development of the Business Three Year History"); - 3. the Underwriting Agreement dated July 27, 2022 among Tidewater and a syndicate of underwriters in connection with the 2022 Offering (see "General Development of the Business Three Year History"); - 4. the Kicking Horse Board Nomination Agreement dated August 16, 2022 among Tidewater and the Kicking Horse Investor Group, providing, amongst other things, the Kicking Horse Investor Group with the right to nominate a director to the Board so long as the Kicking Horse Investor Group holds at least 2% of the issued and outstanding Common Shares and the right to maintain a 3.6% percentage ownership interest in Tidewater (see "General Development of the Business Three Year History"); - 5. the Birch Hill Pre-emptive Rights Agreement dated August 16, 2022 among Tidewater and the Birch Hill Investor Group, providing, amongst other things, the Birch Hill Investor Group with the right to maintain a 23% ownership interest in Tidewater (see "General Development of the Business Three Year History"); - 6. the Warrant Indenture dated August 16, 2022 among Tidewater and TSX Trust Company as warrant agent providing for the issuance of the 2022 Offering Warrants and the warrants issued in connection with the Concurrent Private Placement (see "General Development of the Business Three Year History"); and - 7. the Third Amended and Restated Credit Agreement dated August 16, 2022 among Tidewater and the syndicate of lenders, providing for, amongst other things, an increase in the total aggregate availability under the facility to \$550 million (see "General Development of the Business Three Year History").

-8. the First Amending Agreement dated February 15, 2023, to the Third Amended and Restated Credit Agreement, to extend the maturity date to February 10, 2026 and waive the requirement to maintain minimum availability under the Senior Credit Facility of not less than \$50 million for the period April 1, 2023, to March 31, 2024.
+- 1. the purchase and sale agreement for Tidewater to acquire the PGR from Husky Energy Inc. (now Cenovus) (see "General Development of the Business Three Year History"); - 2. the Registration Rights Agreement dated May 20, 2020 among Tidewater and the Birch Hill Investor Group, providing, amongst other things, the Birch Hill Investor Group with certain demand and piggy-back registration rights for the resale of Common Shares held by the Birch Hill Investor Group, including that such rights shall commence from and after March 1, 2021.
+The Birch Hill Investor Group currently has certain demand rights as a result of the filing of a base shelf on October 6, 2022. (see "General Development of the Business Three Year History"); - 3. the Kicking Horse Board Nomination Agreement dated August 16, 2022 among Tidewater and the Kicking Horse Investor Group, providing, amongst other things, the Kicking Horse Investor Group with the right to nominate a director to the Board so long as the Kicking Horse Investor Group holds at least 2% of the issued and outstanding Common Shares and the right to maintain a 3.6% percentage ownership interest in Tidewater (see "General Development of the Business Three Year History"); - 4. the Birch Hill Pre-emptive Rights Agreement dated August 16, 2022 among Tidewater and the Birch Hill Investor Group, providing, amongst other things, the Birch Hill Investor Group with the right to maintain a 23% ownership interest in Tidewater (see "General Development of the Business Three Year History"); - 5. the Warrant Indenture dated August 16, 2022 among Tidewater and TSX Trust Company as warrant agent providing for the issuance of the 2022 Offering Warrants and the warrants issued in connection with the Concurrent Private Placement (see "General Development of the Business Three Year History"); and - 6. the Third Amended and Restated Credit Agreement dated August 16, 2022 among Tidewater and the syndicate of lenders, providing for, amongst other things, an increase in the total aggregate availability under the facility to \$550 million (see "General Development of the Business Three Year History"). - 7. the First Amending Agreement dated February 15, 2023, to the Third Amended and Restated Credit Agreement, to extend the maturity date to February 10, 2026 and waive the requirement to maintain minimum availability under the Senior Credit Facility of not less than \$50 million for the period April 1, 2023, to March 31, 2024. - 8. the Purchase and Sale Agreement dated August 31, 2023 among the Corporation, 2205894 Alberta Ltd. and AltaGas providing for the sale of the Pipestone Assets by the Corporation to AltaGas; - 9. the Second Amending Agreement dated June 21, 2023, to the Third Amended and Restated Credit Agreement, to amend and waive the Consolidated First Lien Senior Debt to Consolidated Adjusted EBITDA Ratio. - 10. the Third Amending Agreement dated September 29, 2023, to the Third Amended and Restated Credit Agreement extending the period to repay in full and certain obligations.